How To Calm An Anxious Dog

 When learning how to calm an anxious dog, there are many holistic natural remedies for nerves available to pet owners nowadays.

-The key is to first identify the trigger of the stress in your anxious dog and then to adopt the fitting strategy from the list above to help calm it.
+The key is to first identify the trigger of the dog's anxiety in your dog and then to adopt the fitting strategy from the list above to help calm it.

 However, this being said, most if not all of the aforementioned techniques we encourage to use in a preventative fashion.